 Are you considering purchasing the abortion pill?
-According to GoodRx, the abortion pill costs more than $500, on average, if you do not have health insurance.
+The abortion pill costs more than $500, on average, if you do not have health insurance.
 Out-of-pocket costs could be less expensive if this care is covered by your insurance plan.

 How Much Does The Abortion Pill Cost?

 A recent study shares that the median self-pay price for medication abortion significantly increased from $495 in 2017 to $560 in 2020.
 Prices vary by the provider and clinic.

 Ohio Medicaid health care plans include CareSource, Buckeye Health Plan, Molina Healthcare, and more.
 None of them or any other form of public funding pays for abortions except in the case of reported rape, incest or to save the life of the mother.

 Also called the abortion pill, medical abortion is an abortion procedure that uses two different drugs to end a pregnancy, mifepristone and misoprostol.

 There are major health risks to consider before deciding on the abortion pill.
 According to the Mayo Clinic, risks include: